Area of investment and support

 Mental health

 MRC supports world-class mental health research, creating new opportunities to treat and prevent mental illness.
-The MRC’s Strategy for Lifelong Mental Health Research was published in early 2017.
-This strategy informs the board’s future direction and strategic priorities in mental health research.
-This strategy builds on MRC’s strengths in integrative discovery science – linking across genes, animal studies, human psychological studies, in vivo imaging and circuit biology in the context of childhood development and adulthood and experimental medicine.
-The key elements of the strategy are to:
+The MRC’s Strategy for Lifelong Mental Health Research was published in early 2017 and informs our priorities and strategic direction.
+It builds on MRC’s strengths in integrative discovery science, linking across genes, animal studies, human psychological studies, in vivo imaging and circuit biology in the context of childhood development and adulthood and experimental medicine.

 • employ a lifelong perspective to mental health with a focus on children and adolescents